frederic-perez/AmE-dictionary/data/idioms.md

 __(something) as a service__
 __(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(still) going strong__ Continuing to be healthy, successful, or function properly. _Smartphones are designed to become obsolete, but my old flip phone from 2004 is still going strong._
-__(stuck) in a rut__ :three: Seemingly trapped or stuck in a mundane, non-changing pattern of life, work, or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
+__(stuck) in a rut__ :four: Seemingly trapped or stuck in a mundane, non-changing pattern of life, work, or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
 __(T)sup?__ _interrog_ /ˈ(t)səp/ What’s up?; What is happening?; What have you been doing? _Hi!
 Tsup?_
 __(the good) Lord willing and the creek don’t rise__ (rural) If all goes as it should; if everything goes well. _We’ve had a lot of delays, but Lord willing and the creek don’t rise, we should have the house finished before winter._
 __(the) man/woman of the hour__ :two: A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
 __(the) next thing (one) knows__ :three: All of a sudden; out of nowhere; without warning. _I was standing in line, minding my own business, when the next thing I know, a gunman runs into the bank and starts screaming at us to get on the ground!_
 __(there’s) no comparison__ This person or thing is clearly and inarguably better than any other. _This place serves the best pizza in town—no comparison!_
 __(there’s) no rest for the wicked__ The lack of peace in one’s life, or the perpetual need to be working or be busy, stems from one’s sinfulness.
 The phrase comes from the Bible, in which it alludes to the suffering in hell that awaits sinners after death.
 Now, the phrase is usually used humorously. _A: I can’t seem to ever get all my work done.
 B: No rest for the wicked._
+__(there’s) no turning back (now)__ _expression_ The current course of action cannot be reversed or undone.
 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_
 __15 minutes of fame__ A brief period of celebrity or notoriety.
 The term was coined by artist Andy Warhol. _Jane had her 15 minutes of fame when she appeared on the nightly news broadcast._